GeorgieGray/booking-system-2/README.md

 I started this project by exploring what functionality a user would be looking for in a restaurant booking system: what are the things they'll want to know about the restaurant, and how should they experience the booking journey.

-During this phase I also considered which constraints would be meaningful for a restuarant owner to be able to set.
+During this phase I also considered which constraints would be meaningful for a Restaurant owner to be able to set.
 For example: A restaurant owner may want to limit time spent per table.

 ### Data model
 ![](https://i.imgur.com/DOEj8hJ.jpg)